Arnavion/hwtop/README.md

 1. Create `sensord`'s config file at `/etc/sensord/config.yaml` See the examples under `sensord/config-examples/` for reference.

-1. Create `hwtop`'s config file at `~/.config/hwtop/config.yaml` See the examples under `hwtop/config-examples/` for reference.

 1. Start the `sensord` service.

    systemd: